Conga Product Documentation

 Searching Content in Agreement Documents

-The search functionality in agreement documents allows users to efficiently locate specific information within large volumes of text.
+The search functionality in documents allows users to efficiently locate specific information within large volumes of text.
 By using keyword searches or natural language queries, users can quickly access relevant content, saving time and enhancing productivity.
 This feature is particularly useful for legal professionals and contract managers who need to verify terms, clauses, or specific data within agreements.

 1. Click the Smart Search tab.